Garroura/Writeups/Hardware /CircuitVerse.md

 ![image](https://github.com/Garroura/Writeups/assets/164345052/62834648-9039-4c43-9a8c-7d5349af8b86)

-Although not of the players made it to know exactly the conversion type , most of them tried to reverse the code ( the xor operation ) .
-Honestly it is not the intended way of solving the chall , i wanted to highlight the gray binary as it is commonly used in the embedded systems.
+Although not all players managed to determine the exact conversion type, most of them tried to reverse the code (the XOR operation).
+Honestly, it is not the intended way of solving the challenge; I wanted to highlight the Gray binary as it is commonly used in embedded systems.

-Now , all what you have to do is to move from gray code ( output) to the binary to get the flag.
+Now, all you have to do is to move from Gray code (output) to binary to get the flag.

 ![image](https://github.com/Garroura/Writeups/assets/164345052/1beddeb3-2407-4ea6-8abb-398c6ea6c7f1)